 - Take time to analyze how you use the health care system before Medicare open enrollment begins.

 - Review your Medicare benefits and determine what your Medicare coverage cost you in the past year to help you make the right choice for this year.

 - Keep up to date on any Medicare plan changes.

 Health care expenses typically increase during retirement, so making informed decisions about your options is vital.
 Understanding Medicare open enrollment and how it works allows you to weigh your options and find the coverage that’s right for you and your budget.

 The basics of open enrollment for Medicare

 The Medicare open enrollment period (Oct.
 15 to Dec.
-7) is when people currently enrolled in Medicare can evaluate their existing health plan and prescription drug coverage and make any changes for the year ahead.
+7) is when people currently enrolled in Medicare can evaluate their existing health plan and prescription drug coverage and make changes for the year ahead.

 During this time, for example, you may elect to opt out of Original Medicare (Parts A and B) and enroll in a Medicare Advantage Plan that offers a wider range of benefits.
 Or, if you have a Medicare Advantage Plan, you may be able to switch to a competing Medicare Advantage Plan if it is less expensive or better fits your needs.

 Each year, it’s important to review your personal health care needs and determine if your current Medicare coverage is meeting them.
 A good first step is to analyze how you use the health care system.
 Some questions to consider are: